rachitnigam/rachitnigam.com/content/post/project-management.md

 > The todo list should make it easy to create tasks and have discussions around them and also allow team members to see who is working on what.

-During the mature development phase of the project, I ask the team to use issues liberally.
+During the development phase of the project, I ask the team to use issues liberally.
 The term ''global tracker'' refers to the high level view of all todo items.
 On Github, this is simply the issues page.